The Lung Cancer Screening Program is a collaborative effort by Princeton Radiology and Princeton Medical Center (PMC).

 Are You at Risk?

-Based on the results from the National Lung Screening Trial (NLST), lung cancer screening is recommended for people who:
+Based on the results from the National Lung Screening Trial (NLST) and the American Cancer Society screening guidelines, lung cancer screening is recommended for people who:

 - Are current or former smokers.

 - Have a smoking history of 30 or more pack years (1 pack per day for 30 years or 2 packs per day for 15 years).

 - Do not have a history of lung cancer.